AIO-6 and BMW - Everything you need to know

 There are three main options, each with a distinctly different installation process:

-- AIO-6 with BMW base and cameras (installation identical for LTE and WiFi MAX)
+- AIO-6 with the BMW module and cameras (installation identical for LTE and WiFi MAX)

 If you opted for the basic WiFi version of the AIO-6, installation is incredibly simple: just place the AIO-6 in the navigation cradle.
 No wiring is required.